July 3, 2018

 The 1950s Copeland Skirts of California with a lining at the back of the skirt.

-This is actually the most difficult part for me to identify a vintage garment, as I don’t know how to hand-sew, I’ve never used a sewing machine and even attaching a simple button is like a mission impossible.
+This, for me, is the most difficult way to identify a vintage garment, as I don’t know how to hand-sew, I’ve never used a sewing machine, and even attaching a simple button is like a mission impossible.

 So… For me looking at different types of seams is like trying to read hieroglyphs.
 The one thing I’ve learned really fast though is that if a garment has unfinished seams it‘s most likely from earlier than the 1950s.